-On 14 November 2012, the European Commission published a draft directive on gender composition on boards of listed companies (COM (2012) 614 final), and this statistical model is used throughout Europe.
+On 14 November 2012, the European Commission published a draft directive on gender composition on boards of listed companies (COM [2012] 614 final), and this statistical model is used throughout Europe.
 The proposal covers the following:

 - All Swedish companies whose shares are traded on a regulated market are covered, with the exception of SMEs (small and medium-sized enterprises), i.e. groups of companies with a maximum of 250 employees and an annual turnover of less than € 50 million, or a balance sheet total of less than € 43 million, (of which only one of the financial thresholds needs to be applied).
-On 2 January 2015, 67 Swedish listed companies were classed as SMEs. - The figures include all board members who are not also members of the executive management, (i.e. non-executives), and therefore excludes CEOs who are also elected to the board of directors of a listed company. - Employee representatives on company boards are explicitly covered by the proposed directive.
+On 15 June 2015, 68 Swedish listed companies were classed as SMEs. - The figures include all board members who are not also members of the executive management, (i.e. non-executives), and therefore excludes CEOs who are also elected to the board of directors of a listed company. - Employee representatives on company boards are explicitly covered by the proposed directive.

-On 2 January 2015, gender balance according to the European Commission's method of calculation was as follows:
+On 15 June 2015, gender balance according to the European Commission's method of calculation was as follows:

-- The proportion of women on the boards of Swedish listed company amounted to 28.7 per cent. - The proportion of women on the boards of Swedish Large Cap companies amounted to 30.9 per cent.
+- The proportion of women on the boards of Swedish listed companies amounted to 32.0 per cent compared to 28.7 per cent on 2 January 2015, which is an increase of 3.3 percentage points. - The proportion of women on the boards of Swedish Large Cap companies amounted to 33.9 per cent compared to 30.9 per cent on 2 January 2015, which is an increase of 3.0 percentage points.